Tymoshenko row causes Ukraine to call off summit

 With the Tymoshenko case likely to loom large in off-the-agenda conversation, Yanukovich may have anticipated unwelcome advice from some of those attending the annual regional gathering, which looks at eastern European countries’ progress towards European integration.

-Polish President Bronislaw Komorowski, whose country is co-hosting the Euro-2012 soccer tournament with Ukraine, had served notice he intended to raise Tymoshenko’s case.
+Polish President Bronislaw Komorowski, whose country is co-hosting the Euro-2012 soccer tournament with Ukraine next month, had served notice he intended to raise Tymoshenko’s case.

 “President Komorowski was planning to go to Yalta to appeal to President Yanukovich for changes in the Ukrainian laws that would make sentencing for political activity on the basis of criminal law impossible,” Komorowski’s spokeswoman Joanna Trzaska-Wieczorek said in Warsaw.